annarufas/npp-product-comparison/README.md

-## Comparison of Net Primary Production (NPP) Products with In Situ Data from Time-Series Locations
+## Comparison of Net Primary Production (NPP) Models with In Situ Observations at four Data-Rich, Time-Series Locations

 This repository contains a collection of MATLAB scripts developed to evaluate and compare net primary production (NPP) models against *in situ* data.
-The scripts process, format and visualise freely-available NPP products for the global ocean and compare them with *in situ* oceanographic data from time-series stations using the <sup>14</sup>C technique, enabling the identification of the most optimal model based on this comparison.
-The workflow addresses the often-overlooked task of systematically assessing multiple existing biogeochemical forcing products for ocean models.
+The scripts process, format and visualise freely-available NPP products for the global ocean and compare them with *in situ* oceanographic data from four time-series locations using the <sup>14</sup>C technique, enabling the identification of the most optimal model based on this comparison.
+The workflow addresses the often-overlooked task of systematically assessing multiple existing biogeochemical products used for forcing/calibrating/validating ocean models.

 The analysed NPP datasets include:
 - Carbon, Absorption, and Fluorescence Euphotic-resolving ([**CAFE**](http://orca.science.oregonstate.edu/1080.by.2160.monthly.hdf.cafe.m.php)) model.